 - Minimum age: 18 years old

 - Qualification: Full secondary education.
 Minimum 4 GCSE's (Grade C or above).
 Minimum of 2 A levels (no less than grade D) for UK applicants or any NARIC recognised equivalence

 - Language: English proficiency: IELTS 5.5 (min.
 5.0 in each component), PTE 51 (min.
 51 in each component), TOEFL (IBT) 87 (min.
 L-21, R-22, S-23, W-21)

 - Alternative: Mature students (over 21) are accepted, subject to professional references, significant work experience and a strong personal statement

 We equip our graduates with skills for immediate entry into careers such as interior design,exhibition design, furniture design, product design, production design (theatre/television/film), and 3D visualisation.
-Alternatively students - particularly those interested in a career in architecture - may choose to progress onto higher education through undergraduate or postgraduate degrees and professional qualifications.
+Alternatively students may choose to progress onto higher education through undergraduate or postgraduate degrees and professional qualifications.